Each day we will be posting a Daily Insight to support Families.

 Insight #11- Let's Talk about Overwhelmed VS. Overstimulated

 There are moments when we feel irritable, wound up, and can’t focus easily.
 This can be for many reasons.
 Ask yourself, am I feeling OVERWHELMED or OVERSTIMULATED?
 They are actually two different experiences and require two very different responses.
 If we can recognise the differences for both ourselves and our children then we will be better equipped to respond appropriately and successfully reduce the stress load- which is what we aim to do in these moments.
-Happy to continue to conversation further- please get in touch!
+Happy to continue the conversation further- please get in touch!

 Insight #12 Let’s Talk about Checking Out